-House Bill No. 5467 establishes an Office of Small Business Affairs within the Department of Economic and Community Development (DECD) to support small businesses, particularly those owned by minorities and economically disadvantaged individuals.
-The bill repeals the existing Section 32-9n and replaces it with new provisions that outline the office's responsibilities, which include administering regional small business development centers, coordinating assistance programs, and providing a single point of contact for small businesses seeking financial and technical help.
-The definition of "minority" is also clarified to include various racial and ethnic groups, as well as women and American Indians.
+Substitute House Bill No. 5467 establishes an Office of Small Business Affairs within the Department of Economic and Community Development, aimed at supporting small business enterprises, particularly those owned by minorities and socially or economically disadvantaged individuals.
+The bill repeals the existing Section 32-9n and replaces it with new provisions that outline the office's responsibilities, which include administering regional small business development centers, coordinating information flow within technical assistance programs, encouraging loans from Connecticut Innovations, and serving as a liaison among various agencies affecting small business affairs.
+Additionally, the office is tasked with providing a single point of contact for small businesses seeking assistance and maintaining an updated informational web page on available resources.

 CE Joint Favorable Substitute: 32-9n